Historic Progress on Gun Safety Measures in the recent Legislative Session

 And THANK YOU for your support.

-Status of the True ERPO Bill: LD 2283 sought to enact a true Risk Protection Orders (Red Flag law).
-Neither the House nor the Senate voted on this bill before adjournment.
 LD 2224, which was approved and signed by the Governor, changes the yellow flag law to make it easier for law enforcement to take someone into protective custody but applies only to those with a mental illness and cannot be accessed by families.
+It is not enough.

 Listen to Sargaent Colleen Adams of the Sanford Police Department explain why a yellow flag law is inadequate.